 How to Teach

 It’s really best to start gradually.
 With my children, once I saw that they had a solid understanding of the short vowels, I started to sneak in some long vowels too.
-So, for example, when we were reading through my ABC flashcards and we would say that “a is for apple”, I would also add “and a is for apron and ape too”.
+So, for example, when we were reading through my ABC flashcards and we would say that, “a is for apple”, I would also add, “a is for apron too”.

-Teaching the remaining letter sounds can seem overwhelming, but if like the rest of my resources, you start young and do a little bit at a time, your child will master the remaining letter sounds and have a great foundation for learning how to read.
-I do not have any books or videos with these resources, just flashcards and posters.
-I recommend introducing one set of flashcards at a time and putting up the posters where your little one can see and touch them, but most importantly, get to know these flashcards YOURSELF so that you can point them out while reading quality literature together.
+Teaching the remaining letter sounds can seem overwhelming, but if like the rest of my resources, you start young and do a little bit over a long period of time, your child will master the remaining letter sounds and have a great foundation for learning how to read.
+I recommend introducing one set of flashcards at a time, but most importantly, get to know these flashcards YOURSELF so that you can point out the rules while reading quality literature together.

 - Printer – A good basic printer like this will do the job, but if you’re going to be doing a lot of printing, I would recommend something like this.

 - Card Stock – I like to make sure I always have plenty of this around for all of my flashcards, posters, and other needs.

 - Laminating Sheets – I like having this in stock at all times because not only is it great for laminating flashcards, but for making favorite things books and saving favorite pieces of art work.

 - Laminator – I have a basic laminator like this, and it works great for all types of paper and projects.
 When laminating, you want to leave at least an eighth of an inch of laminate around the edges so it won’t peel.

 - Paper Cutter – You will LOVE having this around for cutting school pictures and so much more, but it’s great at cutting 4-5 pieces of card stock and 3-4 stacks of laminated card stock.